 International and Unique

-Because of the influence of other countries throughout the history of Panama and the uniqueness of Panama many of our students hold two passports creating an interesting international mix.
-Within this mix approximately 30% of our students have Panamanian citizenship.
-Approximately 45% of the student body would be considered non Panamanian although Panama is considered home.
+CCA serves the international and Panamanian communities.
+The student body at CCA currently consists of 268 students, representing over 25 nationalities.
+Approximately 43% of our students have Panamanian citizenship.
+About 32% of the student body would be considered non-Panamanian although Panama is considered home.
 The final 25% would be families who are temporarily in Panama from a variety of countries for diplomacy, banking, humanitarian work, import/export and tourism.
 The student body is comprised of citizens from countries such as Bolivia, India, Jamaica, China, Japan, Colombia, Costa Rica, Peru, Ecuador, El Salvador, Honduras, Germany, Mexico, Sweden, Spain, Russia, Canada, South Korea, New Zealand, Spain, Sweden, United States, Haiti and Venezuela.

 Due to the fact that CCA is not a bilingual school, students entering First grade through 11th grade must demonstrate a proficiency and fluency in writing, speaking and reading English.
 CCA does not admit new students into the 12th grade.
 Students in K4 and K5 may be admitted with a certain level of limitation in English usage.
 The Spanish language is taught to students in all grade levels.

-CCA does admit students with various religious preferences although students and parents must be willing to participate in all aspects of the Christian school program.
+CCA admits students with various religious preferences although students and parents must be willing to participate in all aspects of the Christian school program.
 Parents and students do sign an agreement that they will adhere to and follow the Code of Conduct and understand that Crossroads Christian Academy functions under a Biblical Worldview.

 Faculty, Program, Facilities